Interpretable Concept Bottlenecks to Align Reinforcement Learning Agents: Experimental Evaluations

 \textbf{Guiding SCoBots to mitigate RL-specific caveats (Q3).} \\ We here make use of the interactive properties of SCoBots to address several famous RL specific problems: goal misalignment, ill-defined rewards, difficult credit assignment and reward sparsity.

-\textbf{Realigning SCoBots:} For mitigating \textit{goal misalignment} issues of the SCoBot agents trained on Pong, we can simply remove (prune) the enemy from the set of considered objects ($\overline{\Omega}$).
-By doing so, the enemy cannot be used for the action selection process.
-This leads to guided SCoBots that are able to play Pong and its \textit{NoEnemy} version (\cf guided SCoBot in Fig~\ref{fig:scobots_rl_results} (center)).
+\textbf{Realigning SCoBots:} To mitigate the \textit{goal misalignment} issues of the SCoBots trained on Pong, we simply remove (prune) the enemy from the set of considered objects ($\overline{\Omega}$).
+Thus, the enemy cannot be used for the action selection process.
+This leads to SCoBots that are able to play Pong and its \textit{NoEnemy} version (\cf SCoBot in Fig~\ref{fig:scobots_rl_results} (center)).
 Furthermore, this shows that playing Pong without observing the enemy is achievable, by simply returning vertical shots, difficult for the enemy to catch.

 \textbf{Ill-defined reward:} Defining a reward upfront that incentivizes agents to learn an expected behavior is a difficult problem.
 An example of \textit{ill-defined reward} (\ie a reward that will lead to an unaligned behavior if the agent maximizes the return) is present in Kangaroo.
 According to the documentation of the game\footnote{\mbox{\url{www.retrogames.cz/play_195-Atari2600.php}}}, ``the mother kangaroo on the bottom floor tries to reach the top floor where her joey is being held captive by some monkeys''.
 However, punching the monkey enemies gives a higher cumulative reward than climbing up to save the baby.
 RL agents thus tend to learn to kick monkeys on the bottom floor rather than reaching the joey (\cf Fig.~\ref{fig:backtracking}).
 For revising such agents, we provide an additional reward signal, based on the distance from the mother kangaroo to the joey (detailed in App.~\ref{app:rl_caveats}).
 As can be seen in Fig.~\ref{fig:scobots_rl_results} (right), this reward allows the guided SCoBots to achieve the originally intended goal by indeed completing the level.
 In contrast, deep agents and particularly unguided SCoBots achieve relatively high HN scores, but do not complete the levels.